The-Evil-Dice/TiledCSVtoGMS/README.md

 Still does the same thing, but it's got a quickly thrown together GUI now, so just plug the arguments in and press convert.

+## Future Developments
+- Read the TMX file instead of the CSV, meaning it can just require a file and convert much more easily without arguments

 [Download](../master/TiledCSVtoGMS.jar)

 ## Arguments: